 The City and employee shall each pay for health insurance premiums for qualified employees and dependent(s) effective the first of the month following the employee's date of hire.
-The employee deduction for premium contributions shall be aligned with the effective date of coverage upon the employee's separation.

-The payroll deduction amount shall begin no later than the first full pay period following the effective date of coverage and prorated for coverage through the end of the month in which employment was separated.
-All employee contributions shall be deducted on a pre-tax basis.
+The employee deduction for premium contributions shall be aligned with the effective date of coverage and the ending date of coverage upon the employee's separation.
+The payroll deduction amount shall begin no later than the first full pay period following the effective date of coverage and pro-rated for coverage through the end of the month in which employment was separated.